wangzhezhe/mona-vtk/README.md

 PATH="/global/common/cori/software/altd/2.0/bin:$PATH"
 ```

-We also need set the compiler on the cori
+We also need to set the compiler on the cori before building the ParaView

 ```
 # for compiling vtk on cori